 Stem cells offer an opportunity to grow and study large numbers of cells in the laboratory.
-There are several different types of stem cells and scientists are investigating a number of ways they might be used to tackle the challenges of Huntington’s Disease:
+There are several different types of stem cells and scientists are investigating a number of ways they might be used to tackle the challenges of HD:

 Replacing lost cells

 Most (though not all) of the symptoms of HD are due to the loss of medium spiny neurons in the brain.
 Consequently scientists’ efforts have been focused on obtaining new MSNs to replace the damaged ones.
-In 2000 medical doctors transplanted fetal neurons into the brains of a small number of HD patients.
-This gave patients a short-term improvement in both movement and psychological symptoms, but two years after surgery the HD symptoms worsened again.
-It is possible that improved procedures for using these fetal MSNs could help to treat HD and current clinical trials are investigating this idea, but there are some significant scientific and technical problems: for example, the use of tissue taken from aborted fetuses provides only a very limited source of cells which cannot be purified nor improved.
+In 2000 and 2006 medical doctors reported on transplants of fetal neurons into the brains of a small number of HD patients.
+The patients whose grafts survived had improvement in both movement and psychological symptoms over a six year period.
+This provides “proof of concept”, meaning that it demonstrates that transplants of new cells can improve symptoms in HD, but it does not tell us how reliable the procedure is.
+After the six year period the HD symptoms worsened again, which suggests that the process is not yet optimal and tells us that more work needs to be done using fetal cells to work out how to do this procedure in the best way.
+It is possible that improved procedures for using these fetal MSNs could help to treat HD and current clinical trials are investigating this idea, but there are some significant scientific and technical problems.
+For example, the use of tissue taken from aborted fetuses provides only a very limited source of cells which cannot be purified nor improved.
 Stem cells could provide a valuable alternative.

-The use of stem cells for HD research is a very recent development.
-Although stem cells are already beginning to provide valuable tools for studying HD progression and for searching for new drugs, there’s still a long way to go before treatments involving transplantation of cells into patients could be considered as a reliable approach.
+The use of stem cells for HD research is a relatively recent development.
+Although stem cells are already beginning to provide valuable tools for studying HD progression and for searching for new drugs, there’s still work to do before treatments involving transplantation of stem cells into patients could be considered.
 The main questions that must first be answered are:

 Huntington’s Disease Association